destenson/iMemoized/README.md

 To memoize a standalone function call: `func = iMemoized.memoize(func)`.

-The call signatue for iMemoize.memoize is: `iMemoized.memoize(function[,keyPropertyOrConfig])`
+The call signatue for iMemoize.memoize is: `iMemoized.memoize(function)`

 The optional `config` argument is an object with the properties:

 ```
 {
-	keyProperty: string, // name of property on objects that might be passed as arguments to memoized functions
 	statistics: true | false // flag to collect statistics, currently just a hit count .hits property on the memoized function
 }
 ```

-Not specifying `keyProperty` will result in calls that always evaluate the original function when objects are passed as arguments.
+CAUTION: Supporting the memoization of function calls that have objects in their argument lists can cause unexpected results.
+The memoizer has no way to know what, if any, properties are used as part of the function logic.
+If the function logic uses property values that may change between function calls and those values impact the return value, then memoization should not be used.

 To memoize a class or object use iMemozied.
 The call signature for iMemoized is: `iMemoized(constructorOrObject[,config])`